New Zealand Extends ‘Active Investor Plus Visa Scheme’ with Two New Streams

 Elimination of English Language Requirement

 Applicants once had to have English language skills.
-This requirement has been eliminated, and the visa is more accessible to more investors.
+This requirement has been eliminated, making the visa more accessible to a broader range of investors.

 Elimination of Investment Restrictions

-Some investment classes were restricted, but these restrictions have been eliminated, giving investors more freedom to diversify investments across asset classes.
+Some investment classes were previously restricted, but these restrictions have been eliminated, allowing investors to diversify their investments across a broader range of asset classes.

 Addition of On-Call Investments